Top Pages

 Keywords: Child abuse, Domestic violence, Family violence, Women

-Keywords: Child abuse, Child welfare, Maltreated children, Resource centers
+Keywords: Child welfare, Child abuse, Maltreated children, Resource centers

 Parents Anonymous (PA)

-Annotation: Founded in 1970, Parents Anonymous, Inc. is the nation's oldest and largest child abuse and neglect prevention, education, and treatment program.
+Annotation: Founded in 1970, Parents Anonymous, Inc. is a child abuse and neglect prevention, education, and treatment program.
 The organization's mission is to promote mutual support and parent leadership in order to build and support strong, healthy families.
 Today, Parent's Anonymous leads an extensive national network of neighborhood-based support groups for parents and their children.
 Services to consumers include referrals, publications, reference information and research publications.
 The organization publishes a newsletter, sponsors conferences and training seminars, and provides materials in Spanish.

 Parents United International